-Join Justin Reznick for an in-depth discussion in this video Shooting a waterfall up close on a boat, part of Photographing the Fjords of New Zealand.
+Join Justin Reznick for an in-depth discussion in this video Shooting a waterfall up close on a boat, part of Travel Photography: Fjords of New Zealand.

 - Alright, we're here at Stirling Falls, coming up right in close to it, and we're really going to focus on the water hitting the surface and streaking out against this beautiful blue, so we're trying to get the white streaks contrasting with the blue of the water.
 So, the captain's going to come up real slow and just put us in this spray, so the key is, let's try and keep the camera dry as possible, so I've got the lense hood on to protect it.
 Before I do that, let's polarize.
 Alright, we've got our polarization, which means I'm going to stay in horizontal, and again, trying to protect against that spray.